-The Canon EOS-1D C and the Panasonic Lumix DMC-G5 are two digital cameras that were announced, respectively, in April 2012 and July 2012.
+The Canon EOS-1D C and the Panasonic Lumix DMC-G5 are two digital cameras that were revealed to the public, respectively, in April 2012 and July 2012.
 The 1DC is a DSLR, while the G5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DC) and a Four Thirds (G5) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D C vs Panasonic G5

 An illustration of the physical size and weight of the Canon 1D C and the Panasonic G5 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G5 is considerably smaller (62 percent) than the Canon 1D C. Moreover, the G5 is substantially lighter (74 percent) than the 1DC.
 It is worth mentioning in this context that the 1DC is splash and dust resistant, while the G5 does not feature any corresponding weather-sealing.